dotnet-presentations/dotnet-maui-workshop/Part 0 - Overview/README.md

 ## Part 0 - Overview

-Let's start by getting a basic overview of .NET MAUI and how projects ar structured
+Let's start by getting a basic overview of .NET MAUI and how projects are structured.

 ### Open Solution in Visual Studio